Broadcasting House, Cardiff

 Broadcasting House was the headquarters of BBC Cymru Wales' radio, television and online services, situated in north Cardiff.
-The purpose-built facility opened in 1966 and consists of three blocks containing studios, offices and technical facilities.
-In 2020 the BBC moved out, transferring to BBC Cymru Wales New Broadcasting House in Central Square, Cardiff.
-The building was demolished in 2021 to 2022, with the site to be used for housing.
+The purpose-built facility opened in 1966 and consisted of three blocks containing studios, offices and technical facilities.
+In 2020 the BBC moved out, transferring to New Broadcasting House in Central Square, Cardiff.
+The building was demolished between 2021 and 2022, with the site to be used for new housing.

 The building housed the national broadcaster for Wales, providing a range of English and Welsh language content for audiences across Wales on television, radio and online.

 History

 Broadcasting House was designed by Welsh architect Dale Owen (1924–97).
 Construction began in 1963.
 The BBC moved into the building in 1966, which housed production and technical facilities, and was the principal base for BBC Cymru Wales.
 It was officially opened by Princess Margaret on St David's Day (1 March) 1967.

-The building is located in the Llandaff area of northern Cardiff, near the River Taff.
-It is close to Danescourt railway station and served by several Cardiff Bus services.
+The building was located in the Llandaff area of northern Cardiff, near the River Taff.
+It was close to Danescourt railway station and served by several Cardiff Bus services.

 The BBC National Orchestra of Wales (BBC NOW) and the BBC National Chorus of Wales moved out of Studio 1 at Broadcasting House into a new facility, BBC Hoddinott Hall at the Wales Millennium Centre in 2009.
 Much of the BBC television drama studio facilities moved out in 2011 to a new facility in Roath Lock, Cardiff Bay.

 In August 2013, it was announced that Broadcasting House and Ty Oldfield (Oldfield House), which is opposite Broadcasting House, was for sale, with plans to move to a new a purpose-built headquarters in Cardiff by 2018.
 The BBC has said that the "ageing infrastructure at Llandaff is clearly reaching the end of the road and it is time to look to the future".
-It was said that they considered three possible sites in Cardiff;
+It was said that they considered three possible sites in Cardiff: